jiayixxx/jiayixxx.github.io/_posts/2020-04-06-FPGA Development with WJ100 SoC.md

 ### How to use WJ100 SoC

-This tutorial is for those who utilize vivado to generate bitstream file and CDK to develop your own projects with *Windows*.
+This tutorial is for those who utilize vivado to generate bitstream file and CDK to develop your own projects on *Windows*.

 * For Part 1 Bitsream Generation please refer to [Part_1_Bitstream_Generation](https://shieldjy.github.io/2020/03/25/FPGA-Development-with-WJ100-SoC/).